Ara Najarian

-Ara James Najarian (born September 11, 1960) is an American attorney, former city council member, and four-time Mayor of Glendale, California.
+Ara James Najarian (born September 11, 1960) is an American attorney, retired city council member, and five-time Mayor of Glendale, California.
 As an Armenian-American politician, he has advocated measures to better represent and integrate the diverse Armenian community in Glendale, which is now one of the largest in the world outside Armenia.
 In 2010, he was invited to meet with the president and prime minister of Armenia during a visit there.
 More recently, he has expressed support for strengthening ties with the "new Armenia" following the 2018 Armenian Revolution in spring 2018.

 Early life and education

 Najarian was born and raised in Ohio.
 His parents, Vardges and Mary Najarian, are physicians and philanthropists.
 He attended Bucknell University in Pennsylvania for two years after being recruited to play on their football team.

-He moved to Glendale in 1980 when his parents moved there, transferring to Occidental College, where he overlapped with Barack Obama.
+He moved to Glendale in 1980 when his parents relocated there, transferring to Occidental College, where he overlapped with Barack Obama.
 Najarian graduated with a bachelor's degree in economics in 1982, and completed his Juris Doctor degree at USC Gould School of Law in Los Angeles in 1985.